Here’s How Our Richardson Foot and Ankle Doctors Can Help You

 Biomechanics refers to the way your body moves.
 Your feet and ankles have many parts—bones, muscles, tendons, and ligaments—which means they can move in numerous ways.
-When any of the motions your feet undergo (especially when walking) are abnormal, they can be the root cause for pain and difficulty.
+When any of the motions your feet undergo (especially when walking) are abnormal, they can be the root cause of pain and difficulty.
 Richardson Podiatry Center can help by conducting a gait analysis and prescribing custom orthotics (when necessary).

 Feet undergo a tremendous amount of development between birth and adolescence.
 During this time, there are certain conditions and issues that may develop.
 It is important to inspect your child’s feet periodically and always ensure he or she is wearing shoes that fit correctly.

 Diabetes affects the body in many different ways.
 On account of its connection to issues like heart attacks, strokes, and blindness, it’s easy to overlook how the disease affects your lower limbs.
-Ignoring your feet, even accidentally, can cause or exacerbate issues like Charcot foot, diabetic ulcers, PAD, and diabetic neuropathy.
+Ignoring your feet, even accidentally, can cause or exacerbate issues like charcot foot, diabetic ulcers, PAD, and diabetic neuropathy.
 A robust diabetic foot care plan—we can help you create one—is essential for protecting your feet and preventing serious issues from arising.

 Heel pain is extremely common, yet often dismissed as being “not a big deal.”
 This is a mistake because continuing to use your feet normally when you have issues like plantar fasciitis or Achilles tendinitis can lead to bigger problems down the road.
-Fortunately, Dr. Reister is often able to address the root cause of these problems without needing surgical intervention.
+Fortunately, Dr. Haddad is often able to address the root cause of these problems without needing surgical intervention.
 Even better, many cases can be prevented with some simple measures.

 There are many problems that develop inside your feet and ankles, but some problems exist on the surface level.
 This doesn’t mean they are less important, though!
 Conditions like plantar warts, ulcers, ingrown toenails, and fungal infections come with a host of undesirable symptoms.
 Learn more about these issues and then be sure to contact us when you need professional care.